 The result is that factors will vet your customers will be thorough.
 Their fees will be high if they believe you or your customers are a high credit risk; expect to pay more if this is the case.

-If it doesn’t function, there will be further charges.
-If your clients don’t pay on time, you may have to pay additional fees.
+You may have to pay additional fees if your clients don’t pay on time.
 There’s a chance that if a customer doesn’t pay, you’ll have to reimburse the factoring firm for the money they’ve already paid you.
 Beware of factoring companies who will accept your bad debts for free.
 They, too, are in it for the money.

 It can damage your customer connections and customer relationships.
 In addition to handing over the responsibility of your client contacts, factoring companies also undertake credit control on your behalf.

 Cold or harsh action by the factoring provider may discourage future business with your clients, who may not like working with you in the future.
 Some see a factoring company as a sign that your firm isn’t performing so well.